obriencj/obriencj.github.io/source/_posts/2015-10-05-summer-madness.md

 and ride into town, and play games and sip beer all night long.

 But the real reason I was going wasn't the games, or the beer.
 There is a bartender.
-A brilliant woman, a clever woman, a beutiful woman.
+A brilliant woman, a clever woman, a beautiful woman.
 She was my age, and her smile set my heart thudding.
 I'd go just to sit at the bar and chat with her.
 She had such an interesting view into the process of thinking, of dealing with emotions and the